Kelpiscool/G305_FIBM/README.md

 -Built as specified the mouse weight has reduced from 100 -> 76 grams. (not 1:1 as MB1 / MB2 switches were also replaced, aluminum scroll wheel, new skates)<br>
 -Ender 3 could not handle printing a 2mm rod, substitued with polystyrene rod.
 In practice any 2 mm diameter rod will work.<br>

+April 2024 Update:<br>
+After three weeks of consistent use, the mouse used ~10% of its charge.
+With a 230 mAh battery, the projected run time is 24 weeks.😳<br>

 ## Wishlist 🔮